 The material blend in this pant is 88% Nylon and 12% Elastane, which is what makes it so stretchy.
 The Gamma LT pants have more stretch than comfort to be sure — while they are not uncomfortable, they aren't as soft or cozy as the Mountain Hardwear Dynama and The North Face Aphrodite 2.0.
 Those pants are comfortable enough to sleep in and feel more like a pair of lounge pants than a traditional hiking pant.
 The Gammas are still comfortable though and nice for all-day wear on the trail — but you probably won't want to curl up in them on the couch afterward.

 The cut on this pant is on the trim side, which always concerns us with a pair of hiking pants.
 We wonder if we are still going to be able to high-step and scramble with ease in a "skinny" pant.
 We needn't have worried with the Gamma LTs.
-The material has excellent stretch to it, and the articulated knees and gusseted crotch all combined to give us great mobility.
+The material has excellent stretch to it, and the articulated knees and gusseted crotch all combined to give us excellent mobility.
 We even wore them tele-skiing on a spring day and had no issue going deep into our lunges in this pair.

 If you are looking for three-season versatility (we're talking summer not winter), then most of the other models in this review are good choices, particularly the ones that convert into shorts because nothing says versatility like being able to remove half the leg.